-Our hypothesis is that digital methods can help us learn new things about how news media sources portray the humanities.
+Our hypothesis is that digital methods can help us learn new things about how the humanities have been portrayed in public discourse.
 For example, are there sub-themes beneath the familiar dominant clichés and memes?
 Are there hidden connections or mismatches between the “frames” (premises, metaphors, and narratives) of those arguing for and against the humanities?
-How do different parts of the world or different kinds of sources compare in the way they think about the humanities?
-Instead of concentrating on set debates and well-worn arguments, can we exploit new approaches or surprising commonalities to advocate for the humanities in the 21st century?
+Where do the humanities fit among other topics in public discussion?
+How do different sources (for example, mainstream versus student newspapers) or different parts of the nation or world compare in the way they talk about the humanities?
+And in what way—if to any significant degree at all—does the media position racial, ethnic, gender, first-generation student and other social groups in relation to the humanities?